Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 Coral planting and restoration project

 A coral is an invertebrate that only lives and rebuilds in healthy environments.
 Coral reefs, also called “sea forests,” form one of the most diverse ecosystems on earth.
-They are fragile, due to their sensitivity to changes in temperature, and yet very necessary for everything to function.
+They are fragile because they are sensitive to temperature changes, yet essential for everything to function.

-Today, these corals are endangered by climate change, ocean acidification, explosive and cyanide fishing, the exhaustion of their resources, and harmful uses of the land – such as agricultural and urban drainage, as well as water pollution-.
+Today, these corals are threatened by climate change, ocean acidification, explosive and cyanide fishing, resource depletion, and harmful land use, such as agricultural and urban drainage, as well as water pollution.

 The United Nations Office for Project Services (UNOPS) and the Costa Rican Institute of Aqueducts and Sewers (AyA) will play no less a role in this project, funding a training program for the youth of the Center in diving skills and programs for the protection of the marine ecosystem — among them, monitoring and decontamination of corals.

-Other project strategies to combat climate change are the creation of hybrid corals, which have greater resistance, and the identification of super corals, or corals of the future, whose performance is particularly good under stress conditions, such as extreme temperatures and water pollution.
+Other project strategies to combat climate change include creating hybrid corals, which are more resistant, and identifying super corals, or corals of the future, whose performance is particularly good under stressful conditions, such as extreme temperatures and water pollution.

 “If we believe that without the ocean we will live another day, we are very wrong.
 Humans depend a lot on it.
 It is the ocean that does not need us,” asserts Gloriana.